kubernetes/examples/guestbook/README.md

 If you see a url response, you are ready to go.
 If not, read the [Getting Started guides](http://kubernetes.io/docs/getting-started-guides/) for how to get started, and follow the [prerequisites](http://kubernetes.io/docs/user-guide/prereqs/) to install and configure `kubectl`.
 As noted above, if you have a Google Container Engine cluster set up, read [this example](https://cloud.google.com/container-engine/docs/tutorials/guestbook) instead.

-All the files referenced in this example can be downloaded in [current folder](./).
+All the files referenced in this example can be downloaded [from GitHub](https://git.k8s.io/examples/guestbook).

 ### Quick Start